andrewharmellaw/archaius-spring-adapter/README.md

         </property>
     </bean>

-With property overloading as you'd expect.
+With property overloading as you'd expect from standard Spring properties.

-Finally you can let Spring know whether it can ignore missing resource files:
+Additionally, and again as Spring users will expect, you can let Spring know whether it can ignore missing resource files:

     <bean class="com.capgemini.archaius.spring.ArchaiusPropertyPlaceholderConfigurer">
         <property name="ignoreResourceNotFound" value="false" />